CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### A Battle of Wills - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Quest Path Route:** after Hunt Trail HuntS1 The Hunt Begins • **A Battle of Wills** • HuntS2 Battle of Merit • 2 quests later
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • **A Battle of Wills** • HuntS2 Battle of Merit • HuntS3 Battle of Constitution • HuntS4 A Battle of Evolution
 - **Type:** Battle
 - **Requirements:** Defeat 1 Velts
 - **Rewards:** 10 Hunter Tokens
-- **Recommendations:** 800 words in 40 minutes can be a little challenging, but I think it's totally worth it (and one of the shorter quests in the game, when you think about it).
-Velts shows up in Mama Tree for those who have unlocked her quest.
+- **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
+I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.

 ### Biweekly: Monster Hunter